 There’s a limit on how much you can earn and still receive your full Social Security retirement benefits while working.
-Some people who file for benefits mid-year, have already earned more than the yearly earnings limit amount.
+Some people who file for benefits mid-year have already earned more than their yearly earnings limit amount.
 We have a special rule for this situation.

 The special rule lets us pay a full Social Security check for any whole month we consider you retired, regardless of your yearly earnings.
 If you will:

-Although his earnings for the year substantially exceed the 2020 annual limit ($18,240), John will receive a Social Security payment for July, August and September.
-This is because he was not self-employed and his earnings in those three months are $1,520 or less per month, the limit for people younger than full retirement age.
+Although his earnings for the year substantially exceed the 2023 annual limit ($21,240), John will receive a Social Security benefit for July, August, and September.
+This is because he was not self-employed and his earnings in those 3 months are $1,770 or less per month than the limit for people younger than full retirement age.

-John will not receive benefits for October, November or December 2020 because he worked in his business over 45 hours per month in all three months.
+John will not receive benefits for October, November, or December 2023 because he worked in his business over 45 hours per month in all 3 months.

 Beginning in 2024, the deductions are based solely on John's annual earnings limit.